 Caking problems are challenging because unwanted agglomeration is not always immediately evident.
 I can find causes and propose remedies.
 The adjacent photograph shows modifications to a 30-gal drum that reduces the compaction pressure inside.

 Gravimetric feeders are often unreliable because during the refill stage when new powder is added, stress is transmitted to the material in the feeder, increasing its bulk density.
 This causes the the discharge rate to increase.
 Once the controller returns to gravimetric mode, it recognizes the error and compensates, often overshooting due to outdated tuning parameters.
-My design ensures that the solids stress in the feeder remains nearly constant during filling and emptying, allowing a constant bulk density and steady discharge rate.

-Greg Mehos, Ph.D., P.E., • 4 Crusade Road, Westford, MA 01886 USA • 1-978-799-7311
+Greg Mehos, Ph.D., P.E., • PO Box 1066, Westford, MA 01886 USA • 1-978-799-7311